clases-julio/p2-gpio-ledrgb-dgarciac2021/README.md

 ### Dictionary

+We decided to go for this data type to store the available colors since the key (*A.K.A.* the color) is being provided exactly by the user.
+This way we can easily extract the assigned value for each color directly from the user input, along with some security checks (Like for example, if the color really exists)

 ```python
 colors = {"red": 4, "green": 2, "blue": 1, "cyan": 3, "magenta": 5, "yellow": 6, "white": 7, "black": 0}
 ```

+Actually this numbers are intended to be decomposed in its binary representation.
+Each bit will represent a value for the output of each LED.

 |Color|Deciamal|Binary (RGB)|
 |---|---|---|